sunnyisgalaxy/moabs/README.md

 https://s3.amazonaws.com/deqiangsun/software/moabs-v1.3.0.src.x86_64_Linux.data.tar.gz

+If you download the source from github: The data files in folder bin/ have been deleted in github repository due to size limit.
+Please make sure you download them and put them in bin/ folder.

 ##Installation of prebuilt binaries
 Download moabs-v1.3.0.src.x86_64_Linux.data.tar.gz to /your/path/, Add the bin/ to your $PATH variable by command export PATH=/your/path/moabs-v1.3.0.src.x86_64_Linux.data/bin/:$PATH, Then use the prebuilt executables in bin/ !
 Note the moabs path need be in front of $PATH because there is a system program named mcomp too.